Cabinet of Burkina Faso

 The Cabinet of Burkina Faso is the most senior level of the executive branch of the Government of Burkina Faso.
 It is made up of the prime minister and department ministers.

-Members of the current cabinet (Cabinet of Kyélem de Tambèla)
+Members of the current cabinet (Cabinet of Jean Emmanuel Ouédraogo)

 Apollinaire Joachim Kyélem de Tambèla was appointed interim prime minister by interim president Ibrahim Traoré on October 21, 2022.
+Before being replaced by Jean Emmanuel Ouédraogo on December 7, 2024 during a reshuffle.
+The cabinet later reshuffled on January 12, 2026 "in accordance with the vision of the Popular Progressive Revolution (RPP)". with many posts merged and cabinet names changed, lowering the number of ministers.

-Current cabinet of Kyélem de Tambèla
+Current cabinet of Jean Emmanuel Ouédraogo

 Ministers are appointed by the president of Burkina Faso.